 Yes, if you can come up with enough money to pay off the entire amount due on the mortgage loan before the sale takes place, you may keep the house.
 This process is called “redeeming” the home.

-You'll also get a little bit of time after the foreclosure sale in a judicial foreclosure (before the court finalizes the process) during which you can redeem the home.
-This is explained in more detail below.
+You'll also get a little bit of time after the foreclosure sale in a judicial foreclosure before the court finalizes the process, during which you can redeem the home (see below).

 Foreclosures in the state of Oklahoma are almost always judicial, which means the lender files a lawsuit in court to foreclose your home.
 While Oklahoma also permits nonjudicial foreclosures, lenders rarely use this process because the homeowner can elect a judicial process or choose to avoid a deficiency judgment if the foreclosure remains nonjudicial.

 In a judicial foreclosure, the court will enter a judgment and order that the property be sold to satisfy the debt.
 As part of the foreclosure process, the court must confirm (approve) the sale after it takes place.
 You may redeem the home up until the court confirms the sale, but not after that time.
 (Okla.
 Stat. tit.
 42, §§ 18 to 20.)
-Once this occurs, you won’t get another chance to get your house back by redeeming it.
-(Learn more general information about the right of redemption.)
+Once confirmation occurs, you won’t get another chance to get your house back by redeeming it.

 In a nonjudicial foreclosure, the borrower has the right to redeem the property up to the completion of the sale.
 (Okla.
 Stat. tit.
 46, §§ 43(B), 45, 47).